moagrius/ScrollView/README.md

 Additionally, there's a `ScalingScrollView` class, that reacts to pinch and double-tap gestures to handle "zooming".
 It will scale it's content visually if you call `setShouldVisuallyScaleContents` and pass a parameter of `true`.
 Otherwise, it will update a scale variable, but it's up to you what to do with those chnages (except for scroll boundaries - those are updated in all cases).
 For example, you might want a grid of icons that reflows when scaled, but the icons themselves do not actually scale.

-Of note, `ScalingScrollView` is the base class for `com.moagrius.TileView`, a faily popular image tiling libraray.
+Of note, `ScalingScrollView` is the base class for `com.moagrius.TileView` http://github.com/moagrius/TileView, my image tiling libraray.

 ## Changes